17 Tools to Instantly Convert 2D Images to 3D Ones | 2023 Edition

 Web-based

-Selva3D is accessible online as a tool to generate 3D files directly from images.
+Selva3D is accessible online to generate 3D files directly from images.
 You can upload any image or logo (including gif format), and it will transform your input into a flat 3D file.

 Pros